CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

       - Using Docker on HPC
     * -
       - 10:10-10:30
-      - Coffee and snacks with networking
+      - Break
-      - Served in A127-29 across the hall (pls: NO food/bev in A116)
+      - time to talk and network
     * -
       - 10:30-12:00
       - Integration of Singularity with Docker (John Fonner)